 Among the founder-led businesses I own, many of them are reinvesters and acquirers.
 Companies such as Berkshire, Amazon, and Markel.

 Dividend Payers: Some investors obsessively focus on dividend payers.
 I don’t.
-I explained my reasons in a previous post: Rise about dividends.
+I explained my reasons in a previous post: Rise above dividends.
 Nonetheless I still like some dividend payers.
 Some are older companies with lots of excess capital like Microsoft, Cisco, Starbucks, Apple.
 Other businesses are structured such that they must pay 90% of their profits as dividends.
-Two of my holdings — Simon Property and Blackstone — fall in this bucket.
+Two of my holdings—Simon Property and Blackstone—fall in this bucket.

 There is one important distinction between ordinary repurchasers and exceptional ones.
 Ordinary share repurchasers buy back enough shares to offset any increase due to stock-based compensations to employees and managers.
 This doesn’t help shareholders though, so I don’t count this type of buyback as meaningful return of capital.
 Then there are other companies whose aggressive repurchases (especially when their stock is down) reduces share count materially.